rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *"It is ok, my friend.
 I'll see you soon enough.
 You promised you'll be my friend, don't you forget it!"* - she said it, taking a swing at Sam's arm.

-Behind the Bat, Sam could see the Tiger couched next to Amir opening his large arms embracing the small kid - **You gotta remember wut we talked: keep dat flame burning strong.
+Behind the Bat, Sam saw the Tiger crouching next to Amir opening his large arms about to embrace the small kid - **Remember wut we talked: keep dat flame burning strong.
 If you feel 'bout to chicken out...**

 *"Yes, I know.
 Face my fears so the blessing doesn't leave me."* - completed Amir.